mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 ```py
 Graph(figure=px.scatter(..., custom_data=["continent"]))
 ```
 Selecting a data point with a corresponding value of "Africa" in the continent column will result in filtering the dataset of target charts to show only entries with "Africa" in the continent column.
 The same applies when providing multiple columns in `custom_data`.

 !!! tip
     - You can reset your chart interaction filters by refreshing the page
     - You can create a "self-interaction" by providing the source chart id as its own `target`

+Here is an example of how to configure a figure interaction when the source is a [`Graph`][vizro.models.Graph] component.

 !!! example "`filter_interaction`"
     === "app.py"